 Early diagnosis of AD benefits affected individuals and their families, clinicians, and researchers.
-For patients and their families, a definitive early diagnosis provides an opportunity to plan and to pursue options for treatment and care while the patient can still take an active role in decision-making.
+For patients and their families, a definitive early diagnosis provides the opportunity to plan and to pursue options for treatment and care while the patient can still take an active role in decision-making.
 For clinicians, accurate early diagnosis facilitates the selection of appropriate treatments, particularly as new interventions are developed to stop or slow progression of symptoms.
 And for researchers, earlier and more accurate diagnosis may facilitate clinical studies of new therapies and preventive measures by allowing early intervention, before cognitive loss becomes significant.

 Environmental Factors and AD